virtual-labs/exp-sulphate-in-water-nitk/experiment/aim.md

-To determine Sulphate ion concentration in sample by Turbidimetric method.
+To determine Sulphate ion concentration in the given sample by Turbidimetric method.